matthewmoonen/German-Nouns-Python-Game/README.md

 * Whether the plural form adheres to a general rule

+In the near future, the following features will be added:

 * A fully fleshed back- and frontend utilising Flask, Bootstrap etc. Individual user scores.
 Animations and custom CSS.